cyberphone/doc/payments/paymenthandler.md

 ### Lacks a “Wallet” Concept
-The physical wallet concept (holder of multiple cards from different providers), has been adopted by most of their digital counterparts as well. `PaymentHandler` does not support a wallet since each handler (*by design*) is payment provider specific.
+The physical wallet concept (holder of multiple cards from different providers), has been adopted by most of their digital counterparts as well.
+The `PaymentHandler` API does not support a wallet since each handler (*by design*) is payment provider specific.
 This (for example) means that a user cannot open a wallet application and see what cards they have and their current balances, which has become a popular feature in mobile wallets.

 ### Only Supports Web Payments
-The `PaymentHandler` is designed to support Web payments.
+The `PaymentHandler` API is designed to support Web payments.
 This is fine but most current providers of mobile wallets (including Apple, Google, banks, telcos, etc.), target a wide range of payment scenarios like: